Harshita1826/Satellite-Imagery-Based-Property-Valuation/README.md

 The fetcher notebooks are kept in the repo because they show the intended pipeline and can still be reused if API keys/access are available.

-**Note: Images are not re-downloaded when running the project — they are already placed inside the folders.**
+**Note: Images are not re-downloaded when running the project, they are already placed inside the folders.**

 **Note: Due to GitHub size limits, pretrained models are not uploaded.
 Run model_training.ipynb to generate final_model_multimodal.keras and final_model_rf.joblib locally.**